QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 First, we can solve the ODE using an appropriate algorthm (e.g. a good default for non-stiff ODEs might be ``Tsit5()``, which is the Tsitouras 5/4 Runge-Kutta method).

-Most high-performance ODE solvers appropriate for this class of problems will have adaptive time-stepping, so you will not specify any sort of grid
+Most accurate and high-performance ODE solvers appropriate for this class of problems will have adaptive time-stepping, so you will not specify any sort of grid

 .. code-block:: julia

-    sol = solve(prob, Tsit5())  # TODO: change the accuracy?
+    sol = solve(prob, Tsit5())
     @show length(sol.t);

 We see that the adaptive time-stepping used approximately 45 time-steps to solve this problem to the desires accuracy.
 Evaluating the solver at points outside of those time-steps uses the an interpolator consistent with the